The Epiphany of the Lord

 The Epiphany of the Lord Homily Transcript

-A special thank you this week to our friends from the Queen of all Saints Basilica, Chicago in the congregation.
+A special thank you this week to our friends from St. Benedict Parish , Chicago and The Divine Mercy Crusade, Chicago in the congregation.

 Request Sunday Mass Guide